 Family law is mainly governed by state statutes.
 In Maryland, the official source of the state statutes is the Annotated Code of Maryland.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the Annotated Code of Maryland in print.

-Custody in Maryland is also controlled by federal law, which must be looked at first in deciding whether you can file for custody in Maryland (jurisdiction).
+Custody in Maryland is also controlled by federal law, meaning you must look at the federal law before deciding whether you can file for custody in Maryland (jurisdiction).

 - Basically, if custody has been first decided in another state, you must return to that state court to modify the order.
 This is true as long as any of the parties or the child(ren) still live there.
-An attorney can help you decide about possible exceptions.
+An attorney can help you understand possible exceptions.

 - If no custody order has been entered, the question is whether Maryland is the “home” state for the child(ren).
 If it is, then you can file for custody in a Maryland court.